 Follow-up after apparently curative resection

-- regular serum carcinoembryonic antigen (CEA) tests (at least every six months in the first three years).
+- Regular serum CEA tests (at least every six months in the first three years).

 Current research into cancer immunology may lead to advances in gene therapy and prognostic markers useful in identifying those tumours with a high recurrence rate.